CommaderDavid/pig-latin/ReadMe.md

 #### By _David Boedigheimer_

 ### Description
+This website will translate any sentence into pig latin for the user.
+This website is created with _HTML, CSS, JavaScript, Bootstrap, jQuery,_ and _GitHub._

 ### BDD process
 * The program does nothing to non-alphabetical characters, since they do not contain consonants or vowels.